Pylons/akhet/docs/architecture.rst

 added by Akhet.
 We'll try to specify which features come from where.

 The sample application here is named "Zzz", and the top-level Python package within it is "zzz".
-So wherever it says Zzz or zzz below, it means your actual application name or package name.
+So wherever this manual says Zzz or zzz, it means your actual application name or package name.

 INI files
 =========